ericNunnDev/Backend/README.md

 ###### /candidates/:id

-- returns a candidate object with the specified id
+- Returns a candidate object with the specified id

 ```
 axios